-The Lydian Chromatic Concept of Tonal Organization resonates supreme at the epicenter of George Russell's prodigious life work.
+The Lydian Chromatic Concept of Tonal Organization (LCCOTO) resonates supreme at the epicenter of George Russell's prodigious life work.
 This innovative band leader, influential composer, legendary educator and philosophically profound master of music devoted 50 years of tireless, purposeful development in forging and generously disseminating his visionary theoretical system.
 Maestro Russell's singular world-renowned theory reveals an objective, illuminating vista of interrelated and boundless insights into what music is telling us about its own innate nature and reciprocal architectonics.

 "The Concept" establishes an open-ended, pan-stylistic foundation in which levels of tonal gravity act as prime, integral moving forces within music.

-Detailed information about George Russell can be found HERE at his personal website, as well as LydianChromaticConcept.com, the authorized cyberspace home of The Concept and where his book can be ordered from Concept Publishing.
+Detailed information about George Russell can be found HERE at his personal website, as well as LydianChromaticConcept.com, the authorized cyberspace home of The Concept.
+His hard-cover book, the fourth edition (2001) can be ordered directly from Concept Publishing through Amazon.com

 Andy Wasserman has been continually active as a teacher of "The Lydian Chromatic Concept of Tonal Organization" since 1982 when he was designated by George Russell as a certified instructor, authorizing him to teach Russell's "Concept" in it's entirety.
 He was an editorial assistant to Maestro Russell from 1980 until Russell's death in 2009.
 Information about Andy Wasserman's private teaching can be found HERE.
 He offers customized online private lessons to students around the world via video chat, phone and email.
 A website dedicated to Andy's customized internet distance learning music courses can be viewed AT THIS LINK.